 - oven off method

-Whichever name you’ve heard used, the approach has the same goal as the traditional method – start your roast hot to get a nice crust, then cook the meat slowly at a lower temperature.
+In spite of the name it’s a little more involved than simply cooking your prime rib at 500 degrees.
+That said, the approach has the same goal as the traditional method – start your roast hot to get a nice crust, then cook the meat slowly at a lower temperature.
 The difference here is that the second stage is actually done with the oven turned off.

 How the prime rib 500 rule works